vanzinvestor/svelte-redux-store/README.md

 /**
  * If you use <Provider> (version 2.0.0 or latest).
  * You can import { method } from 'svelte-redux-store';
- * You don't have to create svelte redux store
+ * You don’t need to create svelte redux store
- *
  */
 // create svelte redux store
 export const {